 "It’s the thing I’ve been working for all these years," he said.
 "It still hasn’t hit me yet.
 It’s been an emotional roller coaster all day long.
 I just want to scream at the top of my lungs I’m super psyched."

 It was a great day for many athletes on Team USA.
 In addition to Niccum and Terdiman, Preston Griffall and Matt Mortensen also claimed an Olympic spot as a doubles team.

-In men's singles, Chris Mazdzer, Tucker West and Aidan Kelly were named to the Olympic team.
+In men’s singles, Chris Mazdzer, Tucker West and Aidan Kelly were named to the Olympic team.
 Mazdzer turned in an excellent performance on Saturday, nabbing a second-place finish behind Armin Zoeggeler of Italy.